 In total 5 issues of Uppercase were published from 1958 – 1962 by Whitefriars Press.
 Approx 14cm x 18cm

-Although editor Theo Crosby, is best remembered for setting up the Pentagram architectural practice, prior to that he was instrumental in curating shows at the ICA and most famously This Is Tomorrow at the Whitechapel Gallery 1956 – which not only helped launch the careers of Richard Hamilton and Eduardo Paolozzi – but also establish pop-art as a new art “ism”.
+Uppercase’s editor Theo Crosby, setting up the Pentagram architectural practice, was instrumental in curating shows at the ICA – most importantly This Is Tomorrow at the Whitechapel Gallery 1956 .
+This show helped launch the careers of both Richard Hamilton and Eduardo Paolozzi – but also establish pop-art as a new art “ism”.

-The final issue of Uppercase, featured 50+ pages of Roger Manes seminal street photography taken on Southam Street in Lambeth.
+Although third issue, dedicated to architecture, seems to be the most elusive issue to locate the final issue is the most collectable because it features 50+ pages of Roger Maynes seminal street photography taken on Southam Street in Lambeth.
 Although many of these images are now famous and have been used on album and book covers, this really was ground breaking in terms of reportage photography.
 Also an influence on Michelangelo Antonioni’s film Blow Up.

 To order: please click the enquiry button or email firstname.lastname@example.org and state your location and preferred payment method* I will respond within less than 24hours with a bespoke postage and packing quote (at near cost as possible).